thephpleague/container/docs/3.x/service-providers.md

 class SomeServiceProvider extends AbstractServiceProvider {
     /**
-     * The provides array is a way to let the container
+     * The provided array is a way to let the container
      * know that a service is provided by this service
      * provider.
 Every service that is registered via
      * this service provider must have an alias added